About the Course

 View Larger Map

-Participants are invited to make themselves at home in Windward 40 acre campground.
+Participants are invited to camp in Windward's 40 acre campground.

-Water is available at various places throughout the camping area, so you do not need to bring all that you need.
+Water is available at various places throughout the camping area, so you do not need to bring water or water filtration systems.
 But do bring whatever water storage containers you require.

-Late March weather on the dry-side of the cascades is likely to be fair and sunny, probably on the cold side or spring temps.
-It never hurts to be prepared for cold and wet weather.
+Late March weather on the dry-side of the cascades is likely to be fair and sunny, but it never hurts to be prepared.
 Here is a list of things to consider packing:

 - Warm sleeping bag and sleeping pad